This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 The policy clarifies that the WSIB may collect a prescription for a hearing aid in certain scenarios.
 There is now also emphasis on the flexibility decision-makers have when considering replacement hearing aids due to loss or theft.

-Below is the policy that was in place and effective prior to May 2, 2022:
+Policy that was in place and effective prior to May 2, 2022:

-Below is a comparison document of the revised and prior version:
+Comparison document of the revised and prior version:

 - *